Curtin Springs: 20th century

 The station was first known as Mount Conner Station (after Mount Conner) in the 1930s, when it was first taken up by Paddy DeConlay as a sheep station.

 Abraham Andrews leased Mt Conner Station in 1940, and named it Curtin Springs Station after John Curtin.

 In 1956 the Peter and Dawn Severin took over the pastoral lease, arriving with a toddler son and 1500 head of cattle.
 The station was then around 500 mi2.

 Peter Severin had previously worked as the head stockman on another cattle station and was gifted 1,400 head of cattle when he took over Curtin Springs for the value of the debts.

-Severin, his wife and young son had a lonely existence with only six visitors in the first year.
+Severin, his wife and young son had a lonely existence with only seven visitors in the first year.
 Life was difficult, with the family residing under a bough shed for the first three years.

 By 1957, Len Tuit had begun operating return trips from Alice Springs to Uluru (then Ayers Rock), and was using Curtin Springs as a wayside to store fuel and water required for the return trip.
 This was the beginning of tourism in central Australia.
 Soon the Severins installed fuel tanks to service the bus tours that had commenced from Alice Springs to Uluru and provided food and drink to tourists on board.

 Later Severin acquired a liquor licence and started a pub which later became part of the restaurant.
 The Curtin Springs liquor licence was opposed by many local Aboriginal elders and in particular the Ngaanyatjarra, Pitjantjatjara and Yankunytjatjara Women's Council, because it is considered by them to have contributed to alcohol-related violence and other social problems in nearby Aboriginal communities such as Mutitjulu, Imanpa, and Pukatja (Ernabella).
 In 1988, a number of elders took an action in nuisance against Severin in the Supreme Court of the Northern Territory, but were unsuccessful.
 The liquor license held by Curtin Springs is now subject to special restrictions prohibiting the supply of alcohol to any Aboriginal people from the surrounding communities and anyone suspected of travelling to local communities.